Skroutz: marketplace guide

 How to request an account

-To start selling on Skroutz, fill out the form on their partner portal.
-Note that you need to provide them with your company's:
+To start selling on Skroutz, fill out the form on its partner portal.
+Provide your company's:

 - Contact person